 I discovered counselling as a second career after spending a number of years in the hospitality industry.
 Having lived through my own difficulties in life, these experiences led me to want to train and pursue a career as a counsellor and therapist myself.
-I hold a BA (Hons) Degree in Integrative Relational Counselling and Psychotherapy from Middlesex University, as well as an AQA Counselling Skills Certificate.
+I hold a BA (Hons) Degree in Integrative Relational Counselling from Middlesex University, as well as an AQA Counselling Skills Certificate.

 I am interested in pursuing a Masters Degree in the near future and have a particular interest with issues in addiction and self-identity.

 - Affairs and betrayals

 - Anger management

 - Attachment disorder